GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 same hue.
 This construction shows that any point in RGB space can be thought of as a mixture of a pure color plus a shade of gray.
-If we move along this line away from the gray axis toward the pure color, we are “purifying” the color by “removing gray”; this move increases the color’s saturation.
+If we move along this line away from the gray axis toward the pure color, we are "purifying" the color by "removing gray"; this move increases the color's saturation.
 When we get to the point where we cannot remove any more gray, at least one of (:math:`r`,\ :math:`g`,\ :math:`b`) will have become zero and the color is now fully saturated; :math:`s = 1`.
 Conversely, any point on the gray axis is completely undersaturated, so